 So whether you're having just one flower girl or a dozen (a la Kate Moss!), here are flower girl dresses, flower crowns, and more!

 This Charleston wedding featured a collection of flower girls, ring bearers, and flower children.
-But the flower-girl dresses, by Us Angels, were the bride's favorite, as were their adorable ballerina flats from J.Crew.
+But the flower-girl dresses by Us Angels were the bride's favorite, as were their adorable ballerina flats from J.Crew.

 Carlson Young spent the morning of her wedding getting ready with all her girls, including this little lady!

 Mary Lawless of Happily Grey specifically designed her big day around her wedding party.
 "I love kids, I'm in love with my nieces and nephews, and I wanted the images to be really heavy with the kids," she says.
-All six (yes, six!) flower girls wore BHLDN dresses and posed with hearts made of olive branches for photos.
+All six flower girls wore BHLDN dresses and posed with hearts made of olive branches for photos.

 This flower girl's custom dress featured elegant lace sleeves and a high neck.
 A crown of roses perfectly framed her chic topknot.

-At this country club wedding, the couple's baby daughter wore a white lace dress while the older flower girls wore soft pink dresses with heart-shaped keyholes as they pulled their cousin down the aisle.
+At this country club wedding, the couple's baby daughter wore a white lace dress while the older flower girls wore soft pink dresses with heart-shaped keyholes as they pulled their little cousin down the aisle.

-The groom's daughters (in flower crowns and dresses by Joanna August) walked the bride's Pomeranian, T-Rex, down the aisle before surprising guests with a synchronized twirl.
+In this Croatian ceremony, the groom's daughters (in flower crowns and dresses by Joanna August) walked the bride's Pomeranian, T-Rex, down the aisle before surprising guests with a synchronized twirl.